at-point/loggr/README.md

 Apart from the logger factory, this gem provides a ruby wrapper for logging using SLF4J and taking advantage of:

-- Same API as exposed by Stdlib Logger or AS::BufferedLogger
+- Same API as exposed by Stdlib Logger, AS::BufferedLogger and AS::TaggedLogging
 - SLF4J markers
 - The Mapped Diagnostic Context (MDC)
 - Access to SLF4J & Logback implementation JARs

 The Logger
 ----------